Matses Tribal Organization

 New Adopt an Indigenous School Program

-Our organization, MATSES, is launching a new project to assist indigenous schools obtain basic school supplies such as notebooks and writing materials for both students and teachers.
+Matsés Movement, is launching a new project to assist indigenous schools obtain basic school supplies such as notebooks and writing materials for both students and teachers.
 To learn more about this new program, please see Adopt an Indigenous School

 Adopt Indigenous Schools

-MATSES is distinctive in that it is the first non-profit organization whose members are from the Matsés tribe itself rather than being controlled by outsiders.
-In the past, other NGOs composed entirely of non-natives acted as self-appointed representatives for the Matsés tribe with few benefits to the Matsés people.
+The Matsés Movement is distinctive in that it is the first non-profit association whose directors are entirely from the Matsés tribe itself rather than being controlled by outsiders.
+In the past, various NGOs composed entirely of non-natives acted as self-appointed representatives for the Matsés tribe with few benefits to the Matsés people.
 It is our belief that with education and experience, the Matsés nation is capable of determining its own future, independent of the wishes and interests of outsiders.
-The Movement in the Amazon for Tribal Subsistence and Economic Sustainability (MATSES) is an organization of the Matsés tribe offering assistance to the Matsés people.
+The Matsés Movement is an association whose members are entirely composed of individuals from the Matsés tribe offering assistance to the Matsés people.

-The Movement in the Amazon for Tribal Subsistence and Economic Sustainability (MATSES) is a non-profit tax-exempt organization situated in the Peruvian Amazon working for the future of the Matsés indigenous people.
+The Matsés Movement is a non-profit association situated in the Peruvian Amazon working for the future of the Matsés and other indigenous people and is independent of the Matsés Native Community.

-For additional information, please call or write:
+For additional information on our non-profit association, please call or write:

-Telephone: (+ 51-1) 99660-7445
+Telephone: (+ 51) 965-000650

 E-mail : info@matses.org